jslovers/jslovers-branding-page/CONTRIBUTING.md

 ## Coding Standards

-Please follow the coding standards and guidelines specific to the "jslovers" project.
+Please follow the coding standards and guidelines specific to the "JSLovers" project.
 If you're unsure about any coding standards, you can check the project's `CONTRIBUTING.md` or ask for clarification in your pull request or by reaching out to maintainers.

 ## Issues